-Catalog Effective July 30, 2024 Publication Date: October 1, 1996 Grievance Process below or he/she may file a complaint with the U.S. Department of Education's Office for Civil Rights or a similar state entity.
+Catalog Effective Ianuary 2, 2025 Publication Date: October 1, 1996 If the student or applicant is denied the requested accommodation, the student may file a grievance using the Grievance Process below or the student may file a complaint with the U.S. Department of Education's Office for Civil Rights or a similar state entity.